 Transformation of the energy grid as well as increased investment in renewables will result in an opportunity for investors spanning multiple decades as companies start executing on their net zero promises.

-The redeployment of capital by utilities companies to fund renewable energy projects and improve resilience in the electricity grid represents a substantial multi-decade opportunity for investors.
+The redeployment of capital by utilities companies to portfolio renewable energy projects and improve resilience in the electricity grid represents a substantial multi-decade opportunity for investors.

 But it’s up to investors in these companies making net zero pledges to better understand the decarbonisation pathways to find the best opportunities.

 Working with companies to understand net zero pathways can help determine whether intentions pledged by companies are genuine, or indeed if decarbonisation pathways can be accelerated.

 Making a net zero commitment, we believe, is the norm now, particularly for infrastructure companies that account for the largest producers and consumers of energy.